davetron5000/wtf-is-a-webpack/markdown/production.md

 !SH yarn add html-webpack-plugin

-By default, this plugin will produce an `index.html` file that brings in our bundle.
-Since we have particular markup that we need for our app, we need a way to specify that.  `HtmlWebpackPlugin` allows us to specify a template to use and, if it's just straight-up normal HTML, the plugin will insert the `<script>` tag in the right place.
+By default, this plugin will produce an `index.html` file from scratch that brings in our bundle.
+Since we have particular markup that we need for our app, we need a way to specify a template.  `HtmlWebpackPlugin` allows us to specify one to use and, if it's just straight-up normal HTML, the plugin will insert the `<script>` tag in the right place.

 Let's place that file in a new directory called `html`.
 Note that we've omitted the `<script>` tag we had before.